-Cooked meat destroys or alters proteins, vitamins, fats, and minerals.
-However, other nutrients are liberated via cooking where they are not bioavailable in their raw for.
-Therefore, cooking food makes some nutrients less available and others more available.
+Cooking meat will destroy or alter some proteins, vitamins, fats, and minerals.
+In contrast, other nutrients are liberated via cooking as they are not bioavailable in their raw form.
+Therefore, cooking food makes some nutrients less available and other nutrients more available.

 Raw Bones Are Dangerous

 Myth: Raw bones are dangerous because they splinter.

 A very common misconception about feeding bones is that all bones are dangerous.
 In reality, many raw bones are great for pets and are totally safe!
 Raw bones are softer and easier to digest in comparison to cooked or dehydrated bones.
 Cooking or dehydrating bones removes the moisture from the bones which makes them hard and brittle.
 They can splinter when eaten and be difficult to digest, which can result in harmful intestinal perforations or blockages.
 This is where the idea originates that bones are dangerous.